SGK1: Gastrointestinal

 Including having a high expression in enterocytes, SGK1 is highly expressed in the gastrointestinal tract.
 It has been suggested that glucocorticoids are the primary stimulant of intestinal SGK1 expression.
 Unlike in renal function, ENaC regulation in the colon is currently not fully understood.
 At the current time, it seems SGK1 is not required for stimulation of ENaC in the distal colon.

 Cardiovascular

 The heart is one of the many tissues with high SGK1 expression.
 As SGK1 affects both Na+ intake and renal+ excretion, the regulation of blood pressure could be influenced by SGK1-induced salt imbalance.
-Activated SGK1, due to insulin, may lead to Na+ reabsorption and consequently blood pressure.
+Activated SGK1, due to insulin, may lead to Na+ reabsorption and consequently higher blood pressure.

 SGK1 has been shown to impact the QT interval of the heart electrical cycle.
 As the QT interval represents the electrical depolarization and repolarization of the left and right ventricles, "SGK1 may have the capacity to shorten Q-T".
 "In support of this, a gene variant of SGK1, presumably conferring enhanced SGK1 activity is indeed associated with a shortened Q-T interval in humans".